IRONMAN 70.3 Desaru Coast 2022 Race Report

 The 2nd 600m felt smooth, easier to swim and I could pick up a faster speed to the 3rd white buoy.
 While we were swimming parallel to the shore, swimmers gradually spread out and broke into their own groups according to swim speed.

-On the 3rd 700m back to the shore, this was where most people struggled and caused the large number of DNF’s (did not finish) in this race, sadly.
+On the 3rd 700m back to the shore, this was where most people struggled and caused the large number of DNF’s (did not finish) in this race, almost 30-40 athletes, sadly.
 We can’t underestimate the South China Sea where the sea conditions are changing, all the time, at one point to another, just as we experienced during the three legs of the swim course.
 The current was pushing strongly to the left side in the last 400m.
 Navigating the current is really like a fine art as it is very hard to notice the current when you’re swimming.
 In my opinion, you have to depend on your experience and your skill in sighting.

 I did not use the finishing arch as my reference point but I was sighting the orange column of the Westin Hotel behind the finishing arch.
 Always find a much larger, immovable object to sight as it would be easier to see and follow.
 When you sight every 3 strokes, the object you are sighting must not be changing that much but this time, it kept shifting and I knew I was fighting with the current.
 When I first came up to sight, I was facing the orange column, after 3 to 6 strokes I was facing the hotel rooms on the left side of it; after I adjusted the direction to face the column again, the same thing happened, which means the current was pushing me to the left.
 So I shifted my direction sharply and purposely started swimming towards the right, sighting the right most orange column instead.
 This felt uncomfortable because I was not swimming straight at the finishing arch but away from it.
 I almost doubted myself “did I sight properly?”, “is that my problem?” but I reminded myself to be confident in my training, react and adjust my direction accordingly, while never forgetting to keep swimming strong as this was the last stretch towards the finishing arch.
 Self confidence is also one important element in open water swimming.